Issam-b/leap-faith/README.md

 Then, to stop just fold the thumb or extend your other fingers.

 The extension was tested on Chrome browser on Windows 10 and Arch Linux OS.

+# Limitations
+The scroll may not work in pages that use non-native scroll bars.
+Also the extension will not work in a new tab page, unless you have set a new tab to be a particular web page.
+This is due to Chrome limitations on extensions.